To get or not to get: Hulu versus Hulu Plus?

 Plus, there are:

-On the other hand, if all you want is to be able to watch binge watch seasons of currently-running shows on your phone, tablet or computer, the regular Hulu plan for $7.99 will more than suffice.
+On the other hand, if all you want is to be able to watch binge watch seasons of currently-running shows on your phone, tablet or computer, the regular Hulu basic plan for $5.99 will more than suffice.